 To scambait, you need to find active scammer numbers.
-There are multiple ways and sources to find those numbers and it also depends on which type of scam you’re looking for.
-Here are the most important sources:
+These could be IRS scams, Social Security Administration (SSA) scams, tech support scams, PayPal scams etc. There are multiple ways and sources to find those numbers and it also depends on which type of scam you’re looking for.
+Below are the most important sources.

 Scammer.info is our scambaiting forum with about 30,000 registered users.
 Founded in December 2016, it’s a general forum where you can find all sorts of scammer numbers, from tech support scammers that use fake popups to advertise their number over printer and router support numbers, IRS and SSA scammers to US-based scams and robocallers such as student loan and extended vehicle warranty robocallers.
 The forum allows users to collaborate and together investigate a specific call center and gather evidence which can also help to warn future victims because the forum posts show in the Google search results for the phone number.
 You can also use the forum to asks questions about scambaiting and find some tutorials with further information.

 FTScanners is made by the scambaiting group FearToxin.
 It’s similar to PopupDB’s idea of crawling the web automatically and scraping the popup details and putting them into one place so that you don’t need to actively search for popups – the popups will get served to you!
 In this case, you’ll find the popups in a Discord channel which shows you the popup as a screenshot as well as the link to it.
 That way, you can easily replicate the popup on your virtual machine to make your scambaiting more realistic and believable.
 Their Discord server also includes different channels for other sources, such as Nomorobo and other scams such as YouTube Bitcoin scams, Phishing pages, antivirus promotion popups, and much more.
 It’s a trusted source for scambaiters like even Jim Browning.